Georges-ElKalache/FLI/README.md

 # FLI

 ## Overview
-**FLI (Fast Lyapunov Indicator)** is a C++ program that models the dynamics of the Magnetic Pendulum, considering gravitational, magnetic, and frictional forces.
-It computes the Fast Lyapunov Indicator on the system in an attempt to quantify sensitivity to initial conditions and chaotic behavior.
+**FLI** is a C++ program that models the dynamics of the Magnetic Pendulum, considering gravitational, magnetic, and frictional forces.
+It computes the **Fast Lyapunov Indicator** on the system in an attempt to quantify sensitivity to initial conditions and chaotic behavior.
 FLI is a numerical technique used to study chaos in dynamical systems.
 ## Features
 - Implements the Runge-Kutta Cash-Karp method for numerical integration
 - Uses Boost ODEInt library for solving differential equations